In this photo we are doing an ultrasound scan on a ewe to confirm pregnancy and get a fetal count.

 For those coming from outside the area, we are open to consider a longer stay, with sleeping accommodation as bring your own, RV, travel trailer, or tent.
 This can be a great way to trial a long term co-farming arrangement.

 A favorite for many is lambing time.
-In 2026 most lambs will be born late February and early March, with a smaller group breeding for May births.
-Barn sleep outs, to be on-call as sheep midwife, has led to zero mortality in past years.
+In 2026 most lambs will be born late February and early March, with a smaller group of young ewes bred for May-June births.
+I feel proud that barn sleep outs, to be available as sheep midwife, has led to zero mortality in recent years.
 Learning how to assist when birthing complications arise is valuable skill for all aspiring shepherds.

 Upcoming seasonal tasks include